brianmccrory/jazzofjapan/_albums/meu-coracao-a-tempo.md

    - L1190126-1024.jpg
    - L1190136-1024.jpg
 videos:
+   - {url: "https://youtu.be/TsqOt6hWVmw", comment: "Excerpt from \"Amazon River\", the fourth track on this album"}
    - {url: "https://youtu.be/EDWnasfxIRw", comment: "Live performance of \"Corrida De Jangada\", the third track on this album"}
    - {url: "https://youtu.be/-5KLQHihHgw", comment: "Promotional video showing another side of Meu Coração on the second track \"Lawns\""}
 audio_embed:
    {filename: "01-Samba-De-Uma-Nota-So.mp3", comment: "Excerpt from \"Samba de Una Nota So\", which opens the album:"}
 ---
 The Japanese vocal-guitar duo Meu Coração releases the stunning *A Tempo* as a return to an earlier form.
-Well-known for playing acoustic Brazilian music at sold-out concert halls, their sixth album presents dramatic variations with an exciting full-band sound.
+While the duo is well known for playing acoustic Brazilian music at sold-out concert halls and their *Hall Tone* albums, this sixth album presents dramatic variations with an exciting full-band sound.

-Starting with a vibrant "One Note Samba", the album features a catchy "Lawns", peppy Brazilian tunes "Corrida De Jangada" and "Batacuda Surgiu", a sentimental "Amazon River", and a dreamy "Love Me Tender", closing the album like a sweet lullaby.
+The album starts with a vibrant "One Note Samba" and also features a catchy "Lawns", the peppy Brazilian tunes "Corrida De Jangada" and "Batacuda Surgiu", and a sentimental, lush "Amazon River".
+The album closes like a sweet lullaby with a dreamy "Love Me Tender".

-The music grooves with creative arrangements and interesting effects, rooted by the vocal-guitar duo at the core, making music from the heart.
+The music grooves with creative arrangements and interesting effects, rooted by the vocal-guitar duo at the core who continue to make music from the heart.